ContainerSolutions/runbooks/content/posts/hugo-is-fantastic.md

 See the other [builtin shortcodes](https://gohugo.io/content-management/shortcodes/#use-hugos-built-in-shortcodes)

+## Custom shortcodes

 Adding your own your shortcode components is also super simple with just a sprinkle of HTML.

-Lets create one for calling out to the [robohash](https://robohash.org/) service.
-It will allow us to pass any string and get back a unique robot for that string. [[more info](https://www.youtube.com/watch?v=Eu4zSaKOY4A&list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3&index=22)]
+Lets create one for calling out to the [Robohash](https://robohash.org/) service.
+It will allow us to pass any string and get back a unique robot for that string. [[more info on creating shortcodes](https://www.youtube.com/watch?v=Eu4zSaKOY4A&list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3&index=22)]

 ```html
 <!--